Energy-Based Model for Accurate Estimation of Shapley Values in Feature Attribution: Introduction

-Despite the advancements made in calculation of Shapley value, several significant issues still remain.
-For example, regression-based methods can improve the estimation efficiency of Shapley value, however, the inherent assumption of independence among variables may negatively affect its accuracy.
-Sampling-based methods require a large quantity of samplings to achieve sufficient accuracy, and hence have high computation load.
-Whilst structure model-based approaches demonstrate improved efficiency, their application scenarios are limited to specific models.
-For VAEAC, it involves an additional amortization error by using the VAE model~\cite{cremer2018inference,shekhovtsov2022vae}.
-Another notable research gap is that there still lacks rigid theoretical analysis on the error bounds of different Shapley value-based approaches, making it difficult to quantitatively evaluate their accuracies.
+Despite the advancements made in the calculation of Shapley value, several significant issues still remain.
+For example, sampling-based methods require a large quantity of samplings to achieve sufficient accuracy, and it may suffer from high variance during sampling.
+Regression-based methods can improve the estimation efficiency of Shapley value, however, the inherent assumption of independence among variables may negatively affect its accuracy.
+Whilst gradient-based and structure model-based approaches demonstrate improved efficiency, their application scenarios are limited to specific models.
+Another notable research gap is that there still lacks a unified theoretical framework on the error bounds of different Shapley value-based approaches, making it difficult to quantitatively evaluate and compare their accuracy.